wealdtech/chaind/README.md

 At current Prysm is not supported due to its lack of Altair-related information in its gRPC and HTTP APIs.
 We expect to be able to support Prysm again soon.

+`chaind` supports all execution nodes.
+The current state of obtaining data from execution nodes is as follows:

+  - geth: must run with `--txlookuplimit 0` to ensure that all deposit transactions can be obtained

 ### Example
 To start a Teku node suitable for `chaind` download Teku and run the following command: